alexander-ding/yeet-bot/README.md

 # YeetBot

-This is a Discord Bot [(OAuth)](https://discordapp.com/api/oauth2/authorize?client_id=563019457367375882&permissions=34816&redirect_uri=https%3A%2F%2Fwww.github.com%2Falexding123&scope=bot) that takes one image and overlays all detected faces in that image with a custom mask.
-Just go click on the `OAuth` link for invitation!
+This is a Discord Bot that takes one image and overlays all detected faces in that image with a custom mask.
+Find out more about it on [Bots on Discord](https://bots.ondiscord.xyz/bots/563019457367375882)!

 ![image](https://media.giphy.com/media/fs9AJxWGFy56YmcHTp/giphy.gif)